Chart Color Schemes

 Casula features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 81.3% of all households, including 47.2% couples with children, 18.3% couples without children, and 14.7% single parent families.
-Non-family households make up the remaining 18.7%, with lone person households at 17.1% and group households comprising 1.7% of the total.
+Non-family households account for the remaining 18.7%, with lone person households at 17.1% and group households comprising 1.7%.
 The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households